xicon73/recruitool/README.md

 ## How can I use Recuitool?

 1. Get Postman
-2. Send your requests to https://recruitool.herokuapp.com
+2. Send your requests to `https://recruitool.herokuapp.com/api/candidates/{feature}?{query}`

+## What if I want to run this locally?

+1. Create database on Mysql
+2. Update mysql infos on `.env`
+3. Run migrations `php artisan migrate`
+4. Run the server `php artisan serve`
+5. Get Postman
+6. Send your requests to `http://127.0.0.1:8000/api/candidates/{feature}?{query}`

 ## API Documentation